lucianoayres/chatty-ai/README.md

 - 🎭 **Rich Character Roster**: From Shakespeare to Einstein, Plato to Marie Curie - engage with personalities who shaped history
 - 🗣️ **Multi-Agent Conversations**: Create unique discussions between up to 15 different characters
+- 🎲 **Random Conversations**: Let fate decide your conversation partners for unexpected and exciting discussions
 - 🤖 **Autonomous Mode**: Watch as historical figures and experts discuss topics on their own
 - 🌈 **Beautiful Terminal UI**: Real-time streaming responses with custom colors and animations
 - 🌍 **Multi-Language Support**: Chat in any language your Ollama model understands